Environmentally Friendly Linkage System: Stations

+Latest proposal

+Abandoned proposal

 The MTR walk‐in catchment coverage has usually a 500-metre radius or less than 8-minute walking time.
 After considering estimated passenger and fire safety issues, the Civil Engineering and Development Department took the MTR walk-in catchment coverage as an indicator for the selection of the EFLS station site.

 Rolling stock

 As of 2015, the government planned to use two-car monorail trains with capacities of about 250 passengers.
 The stations would have been designed to allow for future expansion to three-car trains.